Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 ### What is next ?

-Obviously, the long-term plan is to replace my router and switch,but before that, I first need to get this switch silicon proven, and then expand it with both more entries for the address resolution table and more ports.
+Obviously, the long-term plan is to replace my router and switch, but before that, I first need to get this switch silicon proven, and then expand it with both more entries for the address resolution table and more ports.
 Right now, because of the Tiny Tapeout shuttle's limitations, I can only fit three ports max.
 But if I move to a full chip, then I control all the pins! 🔥 w 🔥

 A full chip would allow me to greatly bump my pin could to between 56 and 122 pins,  giving me enough precious pins to make a much more respectable 8 ports switch chip.